Updated on September 29, 2021

 Customer churn in the current trends is a fact of life for every business in every industry.
 Customers in today’s digital age have unprecedented access to data, thus enabling easy comparisons of competitive products and hassle-free provider changes with a simple click of a button.

 Churn has a very significant impact on businesses as it induces revenue loss and ultimately reduces profits.
-Yet very surprisingly, more than 2 out of 3 companies have no strategy for customer churn reduction.
+Yet very surprisingly, more than 2 out of 3 companies have no churn strategy to reduce attritions.
 This is appalling, considering the fact that customer acquisition costs are five times more than retention costs.

 Table of Contents

-A very famous story explains the importance of churn definition.
-In the year 2004, Netflix was sued by its shareholders over its reported churn rates.
-The shareholders argued in the court that Netflix used an “improper calculation of the rate that brought about an artificially low customer churn rate performance”.
+A very famous story explains the importance of churn definition and the cruciality of determining the true churn rate.
+In the year 2004, Netflix was sued by its shareholders over its reported user churn rate.
+The shareholders argued in the court that Netflix used an “improper calculation of the rate that brought about an artificially low average customer churn rate performance”.

 The judge threw out the case on the ground that “there is no single industry-wide definition of churn rate”.